csvspecs/awesome-csv/TAB-VS-CSV.md

 The fields in each record can be found using a `split` or `splitter` routine available in most programming languages.
 No special parser is needed.
 This is much more reliable.
 It is also faster, no CPU time is used parsing the escape syntax.

-This makes TAB format well suited for the large tabular data sets common in data mining and machine learning environments.
+This makes TAB format well suited for the large tabular datasets common in data mining and machine learning environments.
 These datasets rarely need tab and newline characters in the fields.

 The most common CSV escape format uses quotes (`"`) to enclose fields with / containing (comma) separators.